What do YOU do to make your safety training at work fun and engaging for employees?

 “Examples and hands-on during live-training makes them more vivid.

 In my lectures of system / software safety, I also present the involvement of certification authorities (FAA, EASA & others).
 At the end of this session, and in order to assimilate this activity, I present the “think like the object” tactics, as part of the Systematic Inventive Thinking (SIT) approach.

 After providing the strategy and examples in other areas (also from my hobby of free diving and hooks examples), I give them to build and solve a puzzle.

 IMHO, you can solve this puzzle ONLY if you think like this specific object.
 I know – from feedback of the participants – that they remember the idea behind only because of the puzzle solving.”

 Kuper Haim, Software Safety Specialist at Elbit Systems Ltd

-Here’s another safety professional for games and rewards (and some public credit!):
+Here’s another safety professional for games and rewards (and giving employees some public credit!):